sidharthmohannair/Autonomous-Drone-Navigation-TD3-vs-SAC/ros2_humble_gz-sim/README.md

-# Comparative Study of Twin Delayed DDPG (TD3) and Soft Actor-Critic (SAC) for Autonomous Drone Navigation
+# Development of a Simulated Environment Using ROS 2 Humble Hawksbill, Gazebo Harmonic, and ArduPilot for Autonomous Drone Navigation

 ## Objective
 This project aims to develop and compare the performance of Twin Delayed DDPG (TD3) and Soft Actor-Critic (SAC) algorithms for autonomous drone navigation.
 The evaluation will focus on navigation efficiency, obstacle avoidance, and learning efficiency in simulated environments using ROS2 and Gazebo.